N-Nagorny/libedid/README.md

 - Display Range Limits Display Descriptor always has no timing information.
 - Chromaticity is not deserialized.
 - Features bitmap in DTD is not deserialized.

+### CTA Extension

+- Indicating DTDs and VICs are native is not supported.
+- Data Block Collection supports only Video Data Block, Audio Data Block and Speaker Allocation Data Block.
+- Format-specific parameters of Short Audio Descriptors are incorrect for all the audio formats except of Linear PCM.